Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Xiù’s solution was a long soak in the tub with a bath bomb and some kind of berry-scented foaming potion for her hair.
 She was wrapped up in the fluffiest white bathrobe they had now and nursing a hot chocolate drink while Allison brushed her hair and Julian told the boys all about their hunt.

 It was good to have them home.
-Their absence had been a trial, even though it only lasted a few days… but still, Al wasn’t exactly happy to learn just what they’d been up to while they were gone.
+Their absence had been a trial, even though it only lasted a few days... but still, Al wasn’t exactly happy to learn just what they’d been up to while they were gone.
 She’d *seen* Brown Ones herself.
 If somebody had mashed together the most fearsome features of a T-rex and a hyena, they’d have been about halfway there.

 At least it hadn’t been their idea.

 "It’s just a critter," Julian pointed out.
 He was lounging on the couch in his gymwear as usual, which wasn’t something she was gonna complain about.
 Both the boys were snuggled up on either side of him, idly listening and playing Pokémon.
 Apparently the latest in the series supported two-player wireless co-op.
 "Doesn’t matter how big and nasty it is, you know what a Barrett woulda done to it."

-"Well, *yeah…"* Allison conceded. "...I always wanted to shoot one of those things."
+"Well, *yeah..."* Allison conceded. "...I always wanted to shoot one of those things."

 "Really?
 I never thought of you as a trophy-hunting kinda gal."